 Carl Schurz, the German American

-As we have said, the revolution 1848/49 failed, Schurz barely escaped alive and had to emigrate, first to England, and in 1852 to the United States where he became an important politician and almost a friend to President Abraham Lincoln.
+As we have said, the revolution 1848/49 failed.
+Schurz barely escaped alive and had to emigrate, first to England, and in 1852 to the United States where he became an important politician and almost a friend to President Abraham Lincoln.
 Carl Schurz loved his new homeland; here all that he had fought for back then in Germany should become reality.
-He was elected to the US Senate from Missouri, in 1977 President Hayes appointed him Secretary of the Interior.
-It was the time of the Lincoln County War and the Indian Wars in the West.
+He became US Senate from Missouri and Secretary of the Interior in President Hayes’ cabinet.

 A look beyond the Rhineland